Fall 2019/Spring 2020 High School InternFFAC - Bay Area

 Give presentations regarding the public health, social justice and environmental impacts of animal agriculture

-Prepare plant-based foods for community events
+Prepare plant-based foods for community events and intern days

 Promote Green Mondays